Fight Phish with Facebook (and Certificate Transparency)

 For instance, I own bayden.com, a site where I distribute freeware applications.
 I definitely want to hear about it if any CA issues a certificate for my site, because that’s a strong indication that my site’s visitors may be under attack.
 What’s cool is that CT also allows me to detect if someone got a certificate for a domain name that was suspiciously similar to my domain, for instance bȧyden.com.

-Now, for the whole thing to work, I have to actually pay attention to the CT logs, and who’s got time for that?
+Manual lookups are neat, but to improve security, I still have to actually pay attention to the CT logs, and who’s got time for that?
 Someone else’s computer, that’s who.

 The folks over at Facebook Security have built an easy-to-use interface that allows you to subscribe to notifications any time a domain you care about has a new certificate issued.
 Just enter a hostname and decide what sorts of alerts you’d like: